MichaelGreenNZ/MG_MA3_StartShow/README.md

 # Updates/Fixes

+## v0.1.7
+* Fixed a bug in the Col/Dim Phaser Form selection that referenced a deleted Sequence, this broke the Form Selection completely.
+* Added a Color Gradient to Color Picker, and Foreground/Background Color Selector to bottom of Color Picker

 ## v0.1.6
 * Added a new Dimmer Bump feature seperate from LOS Engine, allowing for simpler 1-shot dimmer bumps.
 New Layout View called BUMPS saved to MA3 Light/Full-Size Left Screen in Command Section.
 * Tidied up appearances and some macros with old references.